 At your appointment, your cardiologist will take your medical history and perform a physical exam.
-He or she may also order an electrocardiogram (EKG or ECG), chest X-ray or an echocardiogram (ultrasound movie of the heart).
+He or she may also order an electrocardiogram (EKG or ECG), chest X-ray or an echocardiogram.
 Blood tests are particularly important for patients with cyanosis and single ventricle hearts treated with Fontan operations.

 The cardiology staff will talk to you about each test.
-Don’t hesitate to ask the cardiologist, nurse or technician to explain these procedures.
+Don’t hesitate to ask the doctor, nurse, sonographer or technician to explain these procedures.
 After your tests are completed, your cardiologist will explain the results and whether follow-up is needed.